Aalyahmonday/ytbplus/FAQ.md

 ***
 ### Q: The app stop playing when I turn off the screen?
 ❖ I‘m pretty sure you have PiP enabled.
-PiP will stop playing when you lock the screen. **This is iOS behavior!** Feel free to submit feedback to Apple.
+PiP will stop playing when you lock the screen. **This is iOS behavior!** Feel free to send a feedback to Apple.

 ***
 ### Q: What is **Legacy PiP**?
 Should I enable it?